Why Christchurch Loves Kawakawa Balm - NZ’s Best Skin Soother

 Chemically, Kawakawa contains analgesic 'pain-blocker' and anti-inflammatory, anti-microbial, antioxidant myrsticin, eugenol which is an antiseptic, and antioxidant lignins.
 It is rich in iron, magnesium and vitamins.

 We preserve the effectiveness of all these natural chemical actives in our Kawakawa extract.
-To ensure they are not lost quickly in our products like Frankie Kawakawa Repair Balm, an additional antioxidant must be added.
+To ensure they are not lost quickly in our products like Kawakawa Balm, an additional antioxidant must be added.
 We use a rich natural Vitamin E antioxidant as a natural preservative in our Kawakawa Balm.

 Read on to find out why these incredible natural Kawakawa actives may be able to help eczema-prone skin.